official-wizard/aliucord-plugins/CopyPlease/README.md

 </ul>

 ## What is CopyPlease ?
-CopyPlease is a way to copy discord usernames or 'About Me' by tapping on them on their profile!
+CopyPlease is a way to copy 'Discord Username', 'About Me', or 'Custom Status' by tapping on them on their profile!

 <img src="https://media.discordapp.net/attachments/843272486514589739/925260509903728670/Screenshot_20211228-003439.jpg?width=420&height=591"/>